elijahzang/Hello-World/README.md

 # Hello-World
-I'm about to create my first repository.
+Hi,
+I'm Charles and I like everything about data sciences